Glad to see you here in our Coaching Session class.

 Now you know why it’s important to write articles that make sense for search engines and you’re better prepared for starting your SEO journey.

 Go ahead and accomplish your tasks for this Lesson.
-They will help you level up your SEO Star.
 You’ll get closer to reaching the top positions on Google with your pages.

 Your goals for this Lesson: